ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ---
-title: Deploy your agents with Amplify CLI
+title: Deploy your agents with Axway CLI
 linkTitle: Deploy your agents
 weight: 160
 date: 2020-12-0
-description: Use the Amplify CLI to deploy Axway Istio agents.
+description: Use the Axway CLI to deploy Axway Istio agents.
 ---
 {{< alert title="Public beta" color="warning" >}}This is a preview of the new Istio agents, which run separately from previous Istio POC agents that provide full governance of your hybrid environment.
 The new agents are deployed and configured from the Axway CLI, and they monitor Kubernetes resource discovery and Istio traffic activity.{{< /alert >}}